 I allowed myself to be influenced by a well respected Professor in Library and Information Science whilst I was an undergraduate at UCT.
-What school subjects are important for this career?

 Languages and Mathematics.

 What exactly does your career involve?
 What do you do and what sort of tools and/or systems do you use?